aerospike/aerospike-client-python/doc/client.rst

     .. method:: map_get_by_rank_range(key, bin, rank, range, return_type[, meta[, policy]])

-        Return the map entries from the map specified by *key* and *bin* which have a value rank starting at *rank* and removing *range* number of items.
+        Return map elements specified by *key*, *bin* with starting *rank* and *range* number of elements.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param str bin: the name of the bin.
-        :param rank: :py:class:`int` the rank of the value of the first map entry to remove
+        :param rank: :py:class:`int` the rank of the value of the first map element to remove
         :param range: :py:class:`int` the number of items to remove from the map
         :param return_type: :py:class:`int` :ref:`map_return_types`
         :param dict meta: unused for this operation